 |Test on mobile and desktop||✅||✅||✅||✅|

-How to Run a Website Performance Test and Measure Speed
+How to Run a WordPress Speed Test and Measure Performance

-Before you start with your test, there are some recommended settings and testing principles that you should keep in mind in order to do it accurately and efficiently:
+Before you start with your WordPress speed test, there are some recommended settings and testing principles that you should keep in mind in order to do it accurately and efficiently:

 - Always test multiple times.
 There are a number of factors that can affect your test and so you don’t want one anomaly to mislead you about how things are really going.
 Run multiple tests to get a couple of different readings which will provide a much more accurate average to use as your final result.